PLEASE BE AWARE OUR PHONES ARE TEMPORARILY DOWN

 1. Forward bend or fold: Stretches like a forward bend or fold are commonly found in Yoga.
 There are different ways to do this stretch, one way is to stand up straight, and slowly fold your body forward as if you are attempting to touch your toes, others do this sitting down.
 If you carry your stress and tension in your body like many people, a forward bend or fold can be a great way to physically release tension and increase blood circulation in different parts of your body.

-1. Use essential oils to relax: There is research that suggests lavender oil can be used to treat stress, anxiety, restlessness, and even depressive feelings.
+1. Use essential oils to relax: There is research that suggests lavender oil can be used to treat stress, anxiety, restlessness, and even Anxiety, Depression, Bipolar Disorders feelings.
 People use essential oils like lavender oil in different ways.
 You can rub 2-3 drops of oil in your palms, and inhale through your cupped hands.
 Some people use essential oils through a diffuser which mixes the oil with water and releases it into the air.
 Many people apply oil directly to their skin, frequently their wrists, base of the neck or temples.
 If you have a headache from stress you may also want to try using diluted peppermint oil and massaging it directly to your temples.
 Peppermint oil can help relieve tension headaches and can help muscles relax.

 1. Practice positive self-talk: Occasionally stress can lead to self-blame and beating yourself up.
 Remember to be kind to yourself, when you feel negative thoughts creeping in try your best to reframe those thoughts and think of a positive one in response.
 Your thinking can truly make a difference in your actions and stress.